loboris/MicroPython_ESP32_psRAM_LoBo/README.md

 ### Features

-* MicroPython build is based on latest build (1.9.2) from [main Micropython repository](https://github.com/micropython/micropython)
+* MicroPython core based on latest build from [main Micropython repository](https://github.com/micropython/micropython)
-* ESP32 build is based on [MicroPython's ESP32 build](https://github.com/micropython/micropython-esp32/tree/esp32/esp32) with added changes needed to build on ESP32 with psRAM
+* added changes needed to build on ESP32 with psRAM
 * Default configuration has **2MB** of MicroPython heap, **20KB** of MicroPython stack, **~200KB** of free DRAM heap for C modules and functions
 * MicroPython can be built in **unicore** (FreeRTOS & MicroPython task running only on the first ESP32 core, or **dualcore** configuration (MicroPython task running on ESP32 **App** core)
 * ESP32 Flash can be configured in any mode, **QIO**, **QOUT**, **DIO**, **DOUT**